This post was updated on May 17, 2021.

-Humanity must stop the pace of wildlife extinctions — or face extinction itself, according to the United Nations.
+Humanity must stop the pace of wildlife extinctions — or face extinction itself, according to a growing body of research.

 But how exactly is biodiversity so important to humanity?
 Why is biodiversity necessary for the stability of the planet?
-It may not be self-evident, so here are four reasons.
+It may not be self-evident, so here are five reasons.

 1. Wildlife support healthy ecosystems that we rely on.